Hi homebodies. We know you’re reading.

 And we also know working from home and putting yourself on a restaurant fast has been tough at times.
 We can relate.
 But blessing the hands-on technology and transportation, food deliveries have become a foodie’s and shopper’s best friend during this time of self-isolation.
 With many establishments around town insisting on feeding the city with their scrumptious fare, Bangkok dwellers are in luck and always get their cravings met.

 As you’re probably well aware, there is an endless repertoire of food delivery services of all cuisines a foodie mind could ever imagine.
-We’ve been giving new food establishments a shot and here is our list of food deliveries we are currently obsessed with and can’t get enough of this week.
+We’ve been giving new food establishments a shot and here is our list of food deliveries we are currently obsessed with and can’t get enough of.

 Carbar & Blue Parrot – Kankanit Wichiantanon, Dining & Interiors Writer

 I’m obsessed with Carbar and the Honey Calabria Pizza (THB 320) is to blame.
 The crust yields this soft-chewy bite along with sweet-spicy flavours rendered from the toppings of N’duja sausage, spicy salami, mozzarella, and citrus honey — which is nectar gathered from citrus plants such as lemons, limes, oranges and more.
 It’s the pie that bridges pungency and saccharinity beautifully without being too much on one side.
 The Beef Bolognese Penne (THB 290) is also a stellar one if you’re a pasta geek.